 Thinking of buying a pedigree dog?

 Deciding to welcome a puppy into your home is very exciting, but there are some pitfalls you will want to avoid.

-Avoid becoming another victim of the puppy trade and ensure that the puppy you bring home is healthy and happy the help of the RSCA/AWF Puppy contract.
+Avoid buying from a breeder who is sacrificing the health and happiness of the puppies for looks.
+Help ensure that the puppy you bring home is healthy and happy with the help of the RSCA/AWF Puppy contract.

 We also have great advice on things you should ask a breeder and the type of dog that is right for your lifestyle so you and your puppy can have a long and happy life together.